HebaHamdan2/travel-planner-app/README.md

 # Travel Planner App

 The **Travel Planner App** is a project developed as part of the Udacity Nanodegree program.
 This app allows users to add, store, and manage their trips, whether they are today, upcoming or past trips.
-It features the ability to view weather forecasts for departure dates using the Weatherbit API and to get images of destinations using the Pixabay API.
-The application is built with modern web technologies and includes both client-side and server-side testing.
+It features the ability to view weather forecasts for departure dates using the  [Weatherbit](https://www.weatherbit.io/api/) API and to get images of destinations using the [Pixabay](https://pixabay.com/service/about/api/) API.
+The application is built with many web technologies and includes both client-side and server-side testing.

 ## Features